 The Airmen's Stories - F/Lt.
 W S Bowyer

-Walter Stafford Bowyer was born in Durban, South Africa on April 16th 1914 and went to Durban High
+Walter Stafford Bowyer was born on 16th April 1914 in Durban, South Africa on and went to Durban High

 School.
-He joined the RAF on a short service commission in March 1937, did his flying courses at Ansty and 3 FTS, South Cerney.
-With training completed, he joined 3 Squadron at Kenley on November 27th 1937.
+He joined the RAF on a short service commission in March 1937, did his flying courses at Ansty and 3 FTS South Cerney.

-When 257 Squadron was reformed at Hendon on May 17th 1940, Bowyer joined it on the 19th, as Flight Commander.
-He flew one operational sortie before becoming non-effective sick with jaundice on July 17th.
-After returning to the squadron from sick leave he went down with appendicitis and, after more sick leave, Bowyer was posted away to 2 AACU, Gosport on October 4th 1940.
+When 257 Squadron was reformed at Hendon on 17th May 1940, Bowyer joined it on the 19th, as Flight Commander.
+He flew one operational sortie before becoming non-effective sick with jaundice on 17th July.

 He is buried in Ocklynge Cemetery, Eastbourne, Sussex.